Craniopharyngioma in Children

 - Vision test.
 This is to check for changes in or problems with vision.

-- An MRI uses large magnets, radio waves, and a computer to make detailed pictures of the body.
+- MRI.
+This test uses large magnets, radio waves, and a computer to make detailed pictures of the body.
 Contrast dye may be injected into your child's vein.
-It helps cancer cells be seen more clearly.
+It helps healthcare providers see tumor cells more clearly.

 - Blood tests.
-Blood tests may be done to check levels of hormones, such as thyroid-stimulating hormone (TSH) and adrenocorticotropic hormone (ACTH).
+Blood tests may be done to check levels of hormones, such as thyroid-stimulating hormone (TSH), prolactin (PRL), and adrenocorticotropic hormone (ACTH).
 These are secreted by the pituitary gland.

 How is a craniopharyngioma treated in a child?